shadowdevnotreal/Lawyer-Web-Contact-Tool/README.md

 4. Report ethics violation (bar association).
 5. Social media (Google, LI, Facebook) review page for that person if they have one.
 Because everyone deserves to be highlighted for their work.

-# To run in cloud shell:
+# To run in cloud shell (note: will not open web browser, will give you the dork to copy into google)
 1. pip install pipx
 2. delete the following:
-+ import web
++ import webbrowser
 + import win32gui
 + import win32con
 + hwnd = win32gui.GetForegroundWindow()